nextapps-de/mikado/README.md

 #### Template Pool

 The template pool is a feature accordingly to the option <a href="#reuse">reuse</a> and extends the strategy of re-using.
 Templates has to be created by the factory just <u>once</u> and stay available for re-using along the whole runtime.
 That's drastically improves everything to a complete new level.
 The memory allocation cuts down to a minimum (approx. reduce by a factor of 10).
 The creation/instantiation of new templates gets an amazing boost.
 When removing instances the garbage collector has almost nothing to do.

+#### Keyed Pool

+The keyed pool is basically the same concept like template pool, but it has keyed access and works differently than the template pool (which is queued and has indexed access).
+The keyed pool and the template pool are cross-shared, both of them could access the other.
+It depends on the mode which is running (keyed, non-keyed).

+#### Live Pool

+The live pool contains all elements which are actually rendered on screen (in use).
+That will keep track of not sharing elements which are already in use by another view.
+When elements were removed, they will move from live pool to the shared pools.
+When the option ___reuse___ was set to false, the live pool will also share its elements to the next render loop of the same view.

 ## Motivation